Please tell me it is possible to folllow time theory in present music education and don't u think by this theory we losses some melodious raagas also.

 Comments

-Having more than 15 years of teaching
+Having more than 15 years experience of Knowledge Sharing

 Hi Deepti, Are you concerned about present music education or music performances/recitals ?
 I shall answer both ways as per my knowledge and experience.
 Yes, at concerts time theory is still being followed.
 You may attend concerts and find that almost every artists presents Raga according to the time...